Nicholas Bujalski

 Biography

-Nicholas Bujalski is a historian of modern Russia with a particular interest in cultural, intellectual, and spatial history.
-His book project—Russia’s Peter and Paul Fortress: From Heart of Empire to Museum of the Revolution, 1825-1930—explores how generations of radical writers and activists transformed the tsarist empire’s most notorious political prison into a revolutionary ‘holy site.’
+Nicholas Bujalski is a historian of modern Russia with a particular interest in cultural, political, and intellectual history.
+His book project – Russia’s Peter and Paul Fortress: From Heart of Empire to Museum of the Revolution, 1825-1930 – explores how generations of incarcerated radicals transformed the tsarist empire’s most notorious political prison into a revolutionary ‘holy site.’

-His work has taken him to over a dozen archives in both Russia and Western Europe and has been supported by fellowships from the Social Science Research Council, the Association for Slavic, East European, and Eurasian Studies, and the Cornell Institute for European Studies.
+His work has appeared in Modern Intellectual History, The Russian Review, and Marx & Philosophy Review of Books, and has been supported by fellowships from the Social Science Research Council, the Association for Slavic, East European, and Eurasian Studies, and the Cornell Institute for European Studies.

 Fall 2024